Human Resource Planning: 17 Tips for Scaling Your Business

 Maybe your business started out with just two on staff.
 Then four.
 Someday, hundreds.

 Plan now.
 Think of the specific tasks and jobs that are going to be needed.
-Write down the jobs (and descriptions) you think you’ll need now.
+Write down the jobs (and descriptions) you think you’ll need.
 Decide what order you’ll need those jobs to become a reality.

 Sure, things might change and you’ll have to tweak those plans.
 Yes, early on you’ll have to cross-train your staff so fewer people can cover more of those jobs.
 But you should set up a plan that has benchmarks that indicate when a new position is needed.